First Steps Coding¶

 class Character(DefaultCharacter): # [...] def at_object_creation(self): """ Called only at initial creation.
 This is a rather silly example since ability scores should vary from Character to Character and is usually set during some character generation step instead. """ #set persistent attributes self.db.strength = 5 self.db.agility = 4 self.db.magic = 2 def get_abilities(self): """ Simple access method to return ability scores as a tuple (str,agi,mag) """ return self.db.strength, self.db.agility, self.db.magic

-Note that the new Attributes will only be stored on newly created
+only be stored on newly created characters.
+The reason for this is

-at_object_creation is only called when the object is
+Attributes, is per definition only called when the object is first

 # (you have to be superuser to use @py) @py self.get_abilities() <<< (None, None, None)